HossamEzzat/HossamEzzat/README.md

 <img align="right" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" alt="Coder GIF" width="380" height="280">

 <h3>🚀 About Me</h3>
-<h4> I am a junior mobile application developer who can work with a team.
+<h4> I am  mobile application developer who can work with a team.
 I always strive to develop myself and
 learn new technologies.
 I can develop applications using Flutter and Native Framework, and my applications are responsive and high-performance.
 I have knowledge about SDLC, SOLID, clean code, MVC, REST API, Firebase, and SQLite </h4>